 deldir <dirname>

-Delete empty directory
+Delete an empty directory

 Media & Display